taatuut/cleanpulse/README.md

  * Serving Flask app 'dashboard'
  * Debug mode: on
  ```

+8. In a seventh terminal start `sqlite-web`

+`sqlite_web -p 8191 -x -r -T ./shared.db`

+9. In an eight terminal start Solace Agent Mesh

+To build and start the Solace Agent Mesh service, run `sam run -b`.
+See appendix SAM for installation verification and configuration.

+Go to the interface (http://localhost:5001/) and ask the following questions, 1-3 are for verficiation.

+0.
+List all supported plugins with a detailed overview of the functionality they provide.

+1.
+How many plants does Cleanpulse company has?

+2.
+Create a table summarizing number of machine per building per plant for company Cleanpulse.

+3.
+What is the total number of machines at Cleanpulse company.

+4.
+CURL
+Based on analysis of a combined ranking of the metrics for the levels of dust, sticky stuff and odor at the machines, using the representing values in columns sri, dli and odi, determine top 3 of machines for all buildings and plants that need to be stopped for cleaning maintenance and create a curl POST request command to send the machine ids, and the estimated number of minutes the cleaning will take in json format to http://localhost:54322/ Provide the complete curl command as response.

+POST
+Based on analysis of a combined ranking of the metrics for the levels of dust, sticky stuff and odor at the machines, using the representing values in columns sri, dli and odi, determine top 3 of machines for all buildings and plants that need to be stopped for cleaning maintenance and create a POST request command to send the machine ids, and the estimated number of minutes the cleaning will take in json format to http://localhost:54322/ Do send the command and also provide the used command as response.

+GET
+Based on analysis of a combined ranking of the metrics for the levels of dust, sticky stuff and odor at the machines, using the representing values in columns sri, dli and odi, determine top 3 of machines for all buildings and plants that need to be stopped for cleaning maintenance and create a GET request command to send the machine ids, and the estimated number of minutes the cleaning will take as a url query string to http://localhost:54322/ Send the request and in the response provide the used request.

+The cleanpulse company now is AI enabled.
+The AI agent determines Top 3 of machines that need to be cleaned and predicts number of minutes needed, so you can calculate impact on production/revenue.
+Use the analysis to predict which machines are likely to have the highest need for cleaning maintenance resources taking costs for energy, detergent, labour and revenue loss due to production impact into account.
+Return this predictive maintenance schedule as a nicely styled reported written for plant managers including an schedule for cleaning for the coming week for machine operators.

+5.
+Create an overall audit report of TODO
+Use template TODO

 ## Subscribing
 Client applications you can use to subscribe to the topic or queue on the broker (see `config.json` for name) to display and/or consume the published messages: